Aishwarya-Jeyaraj/WebView2FreezePOC/README.md

 ## ❗ Issue Summary

 This POC highlights a WebView2-specific freeze scenario observed under normal editing interactions inside the control.
-The freeze is occurs when the system is set to Best power efficiency mode, with the charger unplugged.
+The freeze occurs when the system is set to Best power efficiency mode, with the charger unplugged.
 Content length doesn't have to be large - the issue still occurs with minimal content in the editable body.

 ## 🚀 How to Run the POC